 - It’s easy to date many development teams before you become married to one

 Once a discovery phase is complete, you should expect a professional and polished plan for your application.
 This all starts with a list of features included in your design and preferably a list of features not included in your design.
 The plan should include images that detail the architecture and why certain decisions were made as it pertains to your application, business needs, reducing cost, increasing performance, helping meet scalability needs down the road, etc. You should receive a list of technologies that will be used to support the features you requested.
 Costs should be clearly outlined for each of the tool and system decisions as it pertains to you taking ownership of a new shiny product.
+You don’t want to be caught in a situation where you have spent all your money on development and have half a product to show for it.

 “Remember, it is always easier to plan features during discovery than it is to add certain things after development has begun.
 This shouldn’t keep you from starting.
 You can always change your tire while driving down the road…and you can always add a basement to a house that is already built.
 It is just much more difficult!”